German parliament has rowdiest year in decades | DW | 03.01.2021

 In one instance the parliamentary leader of the AfD, Alexander Gauland, was mockingly told off for failing to wear a mask with the vice president of the Bundestag saying: "I take it that you were mentally somewhere else in that moment, and that's why you forgot [to put on a mask]."

-This was quickly followed up by a member of the social Left Party adding: "He always is!"
+This was quickly followed up by a member of the socialist Left Party adding: "He always is!"

 However, it was not just the AfD who needed to be reminded to cover their mouths and noses, with members from the center-left Social Democrats (SPD) and conservative Christian Democrats (CDU) also being called out for the same infraction.